-Please note: Online courses are charged an additional fee of $10 per credit hour upon registration.
-Health courses (Nursing, Allied Health and EMT) are charged an additional tuition rate of $82.75 per credit hour at registration, which is included in the above costs.
+Please note: Online courses are charged an additional fee of $20 per credit hour upon registration.
+Health courses (Nursing, Allied Health and EMT) are charged an additional tuition rate of $92.25 per credit hour at registration, which is included in the above costs.

 About Tuition & Fees

 A credit hour of tuition purchases 16 contact hours of instruction.
 Some courses require more than 16 hours of instruction for each credit.
 In courses where additional instruction is provided, an excess tuition rate will be charged for each additional instructional hour.

 - Laboratory fees are charged for coursework in which specialized equipment, materials and supplies are required.

 - Senior citizens 65 years of age or over who reside within the College district may register for classes tuition-free.
 Other fees are payable.

 - Outstanding balances must be paid in full prior to registering.
 (Battle Creek library fines should be paid in the Learning Resource Center, and all other balances should be paid where registering.)

 Tuition and fee rates are subject to change.

 Individuals paying for classes in person can make tuition and fee payments in cash at the North Avenue campus in Battle Creek or at any of the College’s regional centers.
 Payments are also accepted by check, money order, credit card (Mastercard, Visa, AMEX or Discover), an authorized third party billing service or through enrollment in a payment plan.
 Please note:

 - A $25 fee is charged for each insufficient funds check paid to KCC.